 Origin: Bulgaria.
 Steam distilled from the flowering heads.
 Middle note.

-250ml and 1L sizes are temporarily unavailable.
+1L size is temporarily unavailable.
 Lavender is a plant from which the flowers, leaves and stems are steam distilled to make lavender essential oil.
 This multi purpose oil’s active constituents include the ethers on linalyl and geranyl, geraniol, linalol, cineol and coumarin.
 Some of countries that produce lavender essential oil are Bulgaria, England, France and the Mediterranean.

 Lavender is a plant from which the flowers, leaves and stems are steam distilled.
 This multi-purpose oil’s active constituents include the ethers on linalyl and geranyl, geraniol, linalol, cineol and coumarin.